 The purpose of the Audit Committee is to oversee the Company's accounting and financial reporting processes and the financial statement audits and to review the effectiveness of internal controls.
 The Audit Committee's responsibilities are described in a written charter adopted by the Board.
 Management is responsible for the Company's internal controls and the financial reporting process.
-The Company's independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements and the effectiveness of internal controls in accordance with generally accepted auditing standards in the United States of America and issuing a report thereon.
+The Company's independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the Standards of the Public Company Accounting Oversight Board (United States) and issuing a report thereon.

-The Audit Committee has reviewed and discussed with management and KPMG LLP ("KPMG"), the Company's independent registered public accounting firm, our audited consolidated financial statements for the fiscal year ended December 31, 2008.
-The Audit Committee has discussed with KPMG matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees.
+The Audit Committee has reviewed and discussed with management and KPMG LLP ("KPMG"), the Company's independent registered public accounting firm, our audited consolidated financial statements for the fiscal year ended December 31, 2009.
+The Audit Committee has discussed with KPMG matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended and adopted by the Public Company Accounting Oversight Board in Rule 3200T.